What are Pocket Nappies?

 Our most popular sale is the 20 Standard Kit in Bamboo.
 It gives parents a decent amount of nappies to start with and they then top up with 'specials' as time goes on and once you are on our radar we will keep you up to date with our new edition print ranges and special offers.

 What size nappies will I need?

 Most babies will change shape many times during the early years.
 It’s quite common for a baby to start using the size 2’s sooner than expected and then to return to fitting the smaller size again once baby has started being mobile and have lost some of their tubbiness.
-Once any nappy and wrap is in place run your finger around between the seam and baby's skin to make sure it's not too tight.

-At what age do the sizes fit?
+What age do the sizes fit?

 Ah this old chestnut.
 Don’t worry, disposable liners aren’t essential for the nappy system to work but they do make life just that little bit easier.
 They let the wee through to be absorbed into the nappy whilst catching the poo for easy disposal.

 Littlelamb disposable liners are convenient but do have a financial cost over time which is why most of our nappy styles come complete with a washable liner that will last the life of the nappy.